 6 Examples of User Interfaces (UIs)

-User interfaces (UIs) are the means by which humans interact with machines, devices, and computer systems.
+User interfaces (UIs) are how humans interact with machines, devices, and computer systems.

 User interfaces can be broadly categorized into graphical user interfaces (GUIs), command-line interfaces (CLIs), speech user interfaces (SUIs), tactile user interfaces (TUIs), haptic user interfaces (HUIs), and mixed reality user interfaces (MRUIs), as exemplified by Microsoft Word, macOS Terminal, Siri, ATM touchscreens, iPhone vibration feedback, and HoloLens augmented reality.